ironkrendel/thingiverse-download-all-selenium-py/README.md

 #==========================================================================

-Parametr download_folder in cfg.ini need to be full path to folder without quotes
+Parameter download_folder in cfg.ini need to be full path to folder without quotes

-Parametr ethernet_speed in cfg.ini is in mb/s
+Parameter ethernet_speed in cfg.ini is in mb/s